 The Five Great Lessons are presented each school year in both the 6–9 (Lower Elementary) and 9–12 (Upper Elementary) classes.
 Each year, the children take different aspects of the great lessons to do further research.
 These lessons open many avenues to all subject areas.
 The Great Lessons are followed by Key Lessons.

 Key Lessons are major items of information that have to be put before the child.
 These are more in depth lessons, which focus on one particular concept or subject.
 This enables the child to explore further avenues that have been opened up by the Directress.
-This in turn, gives the child tools for his exploration.
-If we attach the key lessons to the interests of the child, he begins to have freedom in class.
+This in turn, gives the child tools for their exploration.
+If we attach the key lessons to the interests of the child, they begin to have freedom in class.

 Maria Montessori was an Italian physician, educator, and innovator, acclaimed for her educational method that builds on the way children naturally learn.